NorthernForce/InfiniteRecharge-AI/README.md

 # On the Jetson Nano, place the files in the following path:
+**Note:** a `models` folder is also required.
+It can be downloaded [here](https://1drv.ms/u/s!AlG0FKaSj9fe3Eau4bCdaAzXpJZI?e=hp4BPO).
+It should also be placed in this path.
 `/home/dlinano/nvdli-nano/`

 # Dependencies: